 - Composed of Chair Carolyn Honda, Vice-Chair Kathryn Wheeler, and 2nd-Vice Chair M.B.
 Blakey, the committee currently meets virtually on the first Thursday of every month at 6:30 PM. - 2.
 From August 2021 to March 2022, the committee has produced 3 door hangers, in collaboration with the PLUM Committee.
 These door hangers were distributed to stakeholders living near proposed developments.
 The door hangers gave notice to relevant PLUM committee meetings where the developments would be discussed, and gave notice to the relevant community members, so they could attend. - 3.
-The committee has also approved and designed business cards and name tags for the Board.
-The committee has discussed banner design for the placement at the Mar Vista Recreation Center. - 4.
+The committee has also designed and approved name tags for the Board.
+The committee designed and hung MVCC banners at the Mar Vista Recreation Center. - 4.
 The committee also designed, discussed, and approved a newsletter printed and distributed to Mar Vista stakeholders.
 To read all newsletters, visit MarVista.org/newsletter